Dual Enrollment through the Program for Accelerated College Enrollment (PACE)

 PACE dual credit allows students to enroll in University Parallel courses for college credit, as well as high school credit.
 Students who take these courses are earning credits towards high school graduation requirements and also obtain college credit.
 These courses are taken during the normal school operational hours and will affect high school GPA.

-PACE dual enrollment allows students to enroll in University Parallel courses or courses
+PACE dual enrollment also allows students to earn college credits only by enrolling in University Parallel courses or courses in HGTC’s various programs.

-college credit only.
-These courses are not required for high school graduation; therefore,
+These courses are not required for high school graduation; therefore, they may be

-they may be taken outside of the regular school day, in the evenings, or during summer
+taken outside of the regular school day, in the evenings, or during summer sessions.

-sessions.
-They may be taken during the school day if students’ schedule permits.
+They may be taken during the school day if the students’ schedule permits.
 These

 courses do not affect the high school GPA.